-- 55. The Canterbury Regional Council may, once per year, on the last five working days of May or October of each year, serve notice of its intention to review the conditions of this consent for the purposes of: - a.
+- 60. The Canterbury Regional Council may, once per year, on the last five working days of May or October of each year, serve notice of its intention to review the conditions of this consent for the purposes of: - a.
 Dealing with any adverse effect on the environment which may arise from the exercise of the consent and which it is appropriate to deal with at a later stage; - b.
 Complying with the requirements of a relevant rule in an operative regional plan; or - c.
-Requiring the consent holder to conduct monitoring instead of, or in addition to, that required by the consent. - The lapsing date for the purpose of Section 125 of the Resource Management Act (1991) shall be 8-years from the date of the grant of Consent.
+Requiring the Consent Holder to conduct monitoring instead of, or in addition to, that required by the consent. - The duration of this consent shall be limited to a period of 20 years from the date of grant of consent, including the 8-year lapse period.
+The site is to be fully rehabilitated within the 20-year period.

+The lapsing date for the purpose of Section 125 of the Resource Management Act (1991) shall be 8-years from the date of the grant of Consent.